Statistical inference for multivariate extremes via a geometric approach

 \subsection{River flow data}

-We now apply our modeling approach on 12,327 measurements of daily mean river flow (m$^3$/s) from four gauging stations in the north west of England.
-The data were previously explored in \citet{Simpsonetal20}, where focus lay on determining the support of the spectral measure, but not subsequent modeling of the variables.
+We now apply our modelling approach on 12,327 measurements of daily mean river flow (m$^3$/s) from four gauging stations in the north west of England.
+The data were previously explored in \citet{Simpsonetal20}, where focus lay on determining the support of the spectral measure, but not subsequent modelling of the variables, due to lack of suitable models that could account for complex structures.
 We opt to consider four out of the five locations initially used in order to keep the number of parameters reasonable; further discussion on dimensionality can be found in Section~\ref{sec:discussion}.
-The four stations, labeled 1, 2, 3, 4, correspond to those labeled A, B, C, D in \citet{Simpsonetal20}.
+The four stations, labelled 1, 2, 3, 4, correspond to those labelled A, B, C, D in \citet{Simpsonetal20}.

 Margins are standardized using equation~\eqref{eq:marginaltf}.
-We then use the \citet{Simpsonetal20} methodology, which suggests that the spectral measure may place mass on the faces $\mathbb{B}_{\{2\}},\mathbb{B}_{\{4\}},\mathbb{B}_{\{1,4\}},\mathbb{B}_{\{1,3,4\}},$ and $\mathbb{B}_{\{1,2,3,4\}}$ of the simplex $\mathcal{S}_{3}$.
-We fit the model with the corresponding asymmetric logistic gauge function, obtaining an AIC of 2666, as well as the model with the Gaussian gauge function, and an additive mixture of the two.
-The resulting AIC values are 2601 and 2609.
-Once again, the model with the Gaussian gauge is preferred, in apparent conflict with the estimated structure of the spectral measure, though we note this is also subject to uncertainty.
-Parameter estimates are $(\widehat{\alpha},\widehat{\bm{\theta}})=(2.46, 0.83, 0.90, 0.80, 0.90, 0.57, 0.62)$, with approximate standard errors $(0.62, 0.11, 0.14, 0.14,$ $0.14, 0.16, 0.14)$, found via block bootstrap with block length 20.
+We then use the \citet{Simpsonetal20} methodology, which suggests that the spectral measure may place mass on the faces $\mathbb{B}_{\{2\}},\mathbb{B}_{\{4\}},\mathbb{B}_{\{1,4\}},\mathbb{B}_{\{1,3,4\}},$ and $\mathbb{B}_{\{1,2,3,4\}}$ of the simplex $\mathcal{S}_{3}$. \editm{We fit the model with the corresponding asymmetric logistic gauge function, a Gaussian gauge function, and an additive mixture of the two.
+The AIC values are 2666, 2601 and 2609, respectively.} Once again, the model with the Gaussian gauge is preferred, in apparent conflict with the estimated structure of the spectral measure, though we note this is also subject to uncertainty.
+Parameter estimates and approximate standard errors are given in Table~\ref{tab:riverparam}.
+To account for temporal dependence of river flows, standard errors are found via use of a block bootstrap on the original data series, with block length 20.
 The asymmetric logistic gauge, while able to capture the structure of different groups of variables being co-extreme, appears too inflexible to capture other aspects of the dependence.
 The additively mixed model is an attempt to alleviate this problem, but leads to a large number of parameters without a sufficient improvement in fit to compensate for them.